-- 1. Four nuts have been installed at the factory. - Install main landing gear into the fuselage using (4) 4mm x 25mm machine screws and 16mm flat washers provided in the kit.
+- 1. Four nuts have been installed at the factory. - Install main landing gear into the fuselage using

+(4) 4mm x 20mm machine screws and 16mm flat washers provided in the kit.

-ENGINE INSTALLATION INSTALLING THE THROTTLE PUSHROD HOUSING
+INSTALLING THE THROTTLE PUSHROD HOUSING

-- 1. Install the engine mount into the fire wall using 4mm x 25mm screw. - 2.
-Place the engine into the engine mount and align it properly with the front of the cowling.
+1. Place the engine into the engine mount and align it properly with the front of the cowling.
 The distance from the firewall to the front of the engine thrust washer should 110mm.